ibrewster/multiplot/MultiplotWeb/generators/README.md

 - Function docstrings (used by default)
 - File-level docstrings (used for the category)
 - Functions decorated with the `description_source` decorator and returning a properly formatted pandas dataframe.
-See the [`../descriptors/README.md`](descriptors module README) for more information.
+See the [`descriptors ` module README](../descriptors/README.md) for more information.

 ---